 In our bedrooms at night, we all like to diffuse essential oils, like Peace and Calming, Lavender, Cedarwood and/or Frankincense.
 I have a sleepy spray that we put on the kids pillows each night with those same essential oils.
-It really creates a calm atmosphere that helps everyone sleep better.
+It really creates a calm atmosphere.

 All our bathrooms have a foam soap made with 1/4 cup of Dr. Bronner’s Baby Unscented Liquid Castile Soap (I buy mine from Vitacost) and 10 drops of Thieves oil.
 All you have to do is stir it together and top it off with some water.
 Easy as pie.